spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/howtos/feature-howtos/data-imports/howto-import-packaging-units.md

 {% info_block warningBox "Note" %}

-The packaging unit type import should happen first; otherwise, you can't import packaging units if the types are not present yet.
+The packaging unit type import must happen first; otherwise, you can't import packaging units if the types are not present yet.

 {% endinfo_block %}